jeffersonscientific/Delft3D/test/deltares_testbench/README.md

 python, so it's much faster.

 The dependencies listed in `pyproject.toml` can be used by `uv` to generate the pinned package versions.
-You only need to do this after you've adding a new python package to the `pyproject.toml` or updated the version constraints of the python packages that are already there.
+You only need to do this after you've added a new python package to the `pyproject.toml` or updated the version constraints of the python packages that are already there.
 If you just want to install the pinned python packages, you can skip this step.
 Use `uv pip compile`: